Soontao/cds-hyper-app-service/README.md

   - [ ] order
 - [ ] simple DAO interface like JPA
   - [ ] inject by name
+- [ ] AOP programming for with proxy ?
 - [ ] duplicated handler check

 ## [CHANGELOG](./CHANGELOG.md)